 As American cities increasingly look to expand their transit options but keep costs low, many planners are looking at Bus Rapid Transit, or BRT.
 The city of Cleveland, Ohio, launched a BRT called the Health Line, about six months ago...with two promises.
-The first: better, more efficient public transit on ...
+The first: better, ...

 To see the buses in action, watch the film below: